-National MP Hamish Walker admits leaking Covid patients' details
+National MP Hamish Walker, former party president Michelle Boag admit leaking Covid patients' details

 The details of the then 18 active Covid cases were sent to the Herald as well as two other media outlets.

 "The public release of this information is wrong.
-I'm determined to find out why it happened, how it happened and ensure that systems are in place to prevent it from happening in the future," Hipkins said yesterday.
+I'm determined to find out why it happened, how it happened and ensure that systems are in place to prevent it from happening in the future," State Services Minister Chris Hipkins said yesterday.

 He said there were a number of theories about how the sensitive information came to be released but he didn't think it was human error.